Looking for new macrame wall hanging patterns to try?

 How much cord do I need for a wall hanging?

 The amount of cord you need for a wall hanging will depend on the size of the project.
-But, as a general rule, measure out five or six times as much cord than the finished length of the wall hanging.
+But, as a general rule, measure out five or six times as much cord as the finished length of the wall hanging.

 Read the pattern for specific info.
 Here are a few guidelines.
 For a small wall hanging, you will need about 50 feet of cord.
 For a medium-sized project, you will need about 100 feet of cord.
 And for a large project, you will need about 200 feet of cord.